Nodal quintic surfaces and lines on cubic fourfolds: Hodge isometries and global Torelli

-However, I do not know how to determine the isomorphism type of the lattice $H^2(F_L,\ZZ)^-$, which according to \ref{sec:invpart} has signature $(2,21)$.
-It is tempting to conjecture the existence of an isometry (up to a global sign) $H^4(X,\ZZ)\cong H^2(F_L,\ZZ)^-$, but I have no further evidence for it. \end{remark}
+However, it is not clear to us how to determine the isomorphism type of the lattice $H^2(F_L,\ZZ)^-$, which according to \ref{sec:invpart} has signature $(2,21)$.
+It is tempting to conjecture the existence of an isometry (up to a global sign) $H^4(X,\ZZ)\cong H^2(F_L,\ZZ)^-$, but I have no further evidence for it.

+(ii) A.\ Kuznetsov suggested that Proposition \ref{prop:MainHodge} could possibly be seen as a consequence of a result for general conic fibrations $\phi\colon\tilde X\to\PP^3$.
+Indeed, it seems feasible that one can establish a direct link between the Hodge structures $H^4(\tilde X,\ZZ)$ and $H^2(F,\ZZ)^-$, where $F$ is the natural double cover of the discriminant surface $D\subset\PP^3$ of $\phi$.
+Due to the dependence on the Pl\"ucker polarization, incorporating the quadratic forms and defining the primitive part of $H^2(F_L,\ZZ)^-$ seem less obvious.
+In any case, in the context of a cubic fourfold $X$ the approach via its Fano variety $F(X)$ has the advantage that the Hodge isometry constructed above is compatible with the inclusion $F=F_L\subset F(X)$.